 Learning Objectives: Upon completion of this session, participants will improve their competence and performance by being able to:

-To review the 2021 Chest Pain Guidelines.
+Review the 2021 Chest Pain Guidelines.

-To contrast the ACC/AHA Guidelines with the ESC Guidelines.
+Contrast the ACC/AHA Guidelines with the ESC Guidelines.

-To understand the evidence behind the guidelines and review the trials that influences the chest pain guidelines.
+To Explain the evidence behind the guidelines and review the trials that influences the chest pain guidelines.

 Accreditation Statement: The University of Oklahoma College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.